96mohitm/Social-Company-Blog/README.md

-Create a anaconda virtual environment.
+Create a python virtual environment.

 In this project we will be using python3.7